DinoChiesa/sftp-server-in-gce/README.md

 ## Getting set up

-It takes about 5 minutes to set up a working SFTP server in Google Compute Engine (GCE).
+It takes about 5 minutes to set up a working SFTP server in Google Compute Engine (GCE), either using the `internal-sftp` option or the SFTPgo option.

 Follow these steps.
 Don't be afraid of the script rubbishing your GCP project; there is a cleanup script that removes all of the configuration the setup script creates.